 That leaves you with using technology to fill the gap.

-This week I found a new tool called Socimattic and I have been testing it out.
-Socimattic is the first social media automation tool that literally does everything for me.
+This week I found this new social media automation tool and I have been testing it out.
+It is the first social media automation tool that actually delivers traffic lie the big sites get.

 Which leads me to the final question, does social media automation work?

-I don’t go overboard and I manually look at each image before it goes live, and weed out any that are not on target with my audience.
-I can also use it to create my own custom posts with my own images and quotes.
-But I prefer more automation than that.
+Just don’t go overboard and be sure to manually look at post before it goes live, and weed out any that are not on target with my audience.

 So yes, from my small, home business perspective, social media marketing is worth it, automation is ethical and it works.
 Of course, you’ll have to try it yourself to see if it would work in your business or niche.
 But my guess would be yes.
 In fact, I can’t think of a single niche where this wouldn’t help.